The Importance of Business Continuity Planning for Microsoft 365 as Ransomware Attacks Spike

 Our motto is protect everything, and that includes one of the most susceptible, and widely used tools, Microsoft 365.
 While many businesses rely on Microsoft 365 for their day-to-day productivity, they may not be aware that it comes with little protection against data loss or business interruption.
 In fact, because Microsoft provides no guarantee against data loss and only retains deleted data for 14 days, they themselves suggest customers use a third-party Microsoft 365 backup solution.

 Ransomware just attacked your Microsoft 365 backup!
 Now what?

 Let’s play that imaginary game just one more time.
 In this world, your client’s Microsoft 365 data has been compromised!
 The bad actor wants to compromise all of their email and OneDrive data, , but thankfully, they can’t.

-Because you already know the importance of business continuity planning, you made the smart decision to protect your clients with x360Cloud, which provides true business continuity with nearly unlimited storage and secure long-term retention (no need to delete anything, ever; unless of course for compliance purposes). x360Cloud backs up everything in your Microsoft 365 instance – including all licensed and unlicensed users’ Exchange, OneDrive, SharePoint, and Teams – so you can always recover anything and everything the moment you need it most.
+Because you already know the importance of business continuity planning, you made the smart decision to protect your clients with x360Cloud, which provides true business continuity with flat-fee pooled storage and secure long-term retention (no need to delete anything, ever; unless of course for compliance purposes). x360Cloud backs up everything in your Microsoft 365 instance – including all licensed and unlicensed users’ Exchange, OneDrive, SharePoint, and Teams – so you can always recover anything and everything the moment you need it most.